opensearch-project/data-prepper/data-prepper-plugins/s3-source/README.md

 * `disable_bucket_ownership_validation` (Optional) : Boolean - If set to true, then the S3 Source will not attempt to validate that the bucket is owned by the expected account.
 The only expected account is the same account which owns the SQS queue.
 Defaults to `false`.

 * `delete_s3_objects` (Optional) : Boolean - If set to true, then the S3 Source will attempt to delete S3 objects after processing.
-If `acknowledgments` is enabled, S3 objects will be delete only if positive acknowledgment is received by S3 source.
+If `acknowledgments` is enabled, S3 objects will be deleted only if positive acknowledgment is received by S3 source.
 Defaults to `false`.

 ### <a name="s3_select_configuration">S3 Select Configuration</a>